“Bro, X REIT has a yield of 8%. Can invest or not?”

 Rental increase is the most common way for REITs to grow their gross revenue.

-A REIT’s rental reversion shows how new leases that were signed during a period have changed compared to the previous period.
+A REIT’s rental reversion shows how new leases signed during a period have changed compared to the previous period.
 If the new leases are better than the previous one, it leads to a positive rental reversion.

 Investors should note that not all REITs compare rental reversions the same way.
 So, a comparison of this metric across different REITs, even in the same industry, may not be an apple-to-apple comparison.